INVOLUNTARY MEDICATION OBJECTORS (VACCINATION/FLUORIDE) PARTY CONSTITUTION

 - The Party is committed to work to repeal legislation that compels Australian children to be medicated against the will of their parents, for eligibility to family assistance payments, and enrolment in childcare and early education services.

-- The Party is committed to objecting to and repealing any legislation that has to do with involuntary medication on any scale, such as vaccination and the fluoridation of our city and town water supplies.
+- The Party is committed to objecting to and repealing any legislation requiring involuntary medication to any degree, such as vaccination, and the fluoridation of our city and town water supplies.

-- The Party is committed to the Constitutional right of Australians to choose or reject medication for themselves and their children.
+- The Party is committed to the fundamental right of Australians to choose or reject medication for themselves and their children.

-- The Party is committed to seeing an independent and government funded investigation or Royal Commission, into the allegations of scientists, researchers, doctors, and affected parents to the detrimental effects of the past and current vaccination programs.
+- The Party is committed to seeing an independent and government–funded investigation, or Royal Commission, into the allegations of scientists, researchers, doctors, and affected parents with respect to the detrimental effects of the past and current vaccination programs.

 - The Party is committed to endorsing candidates to the Senate and/or House of Representatives.